Pitched roofing course

 - Roofers will learn how to install natural slates, cement fibre man-made slates, concrete interlocking single lap tiles, plain tiles, shingles, basic lead dressing skills and solar/PV panel installation (roofing) to industry standards of competence.

 - Enable apprentice roofers to make a positive contribution on site

-- Roofers will attain an NVQ Level 2 over a 2 year period and CSCS recognition on successful completion of a health and safety test.
+- Roofers will attain an NVQ Level 2 over an 18-month period and CSCS recognition on successful completion of a health and safety test.